 Social selling itself isn’t new – it’s been the preferred way for salespeople to reach a wider network for the last few years.
 But the challenge with implementing social selling usually comes down to the fact that it isn’t a company-wide initiative.
 Some reps will be very active on social media, some might not buy into it.
 What we’ve noticed is that most of the time, there’s no streamlined approach to social selling.

 But if you provide your reps with pre-approved content to share on social media, they’re more likely to make social selling part of their daily workflow.
 In fact, a centralized content library is your sales team’s biggest asset.

 With this approach, a salesperson can play a role earlier in the sales cycle and creates an opportunity collaborate with marketing on content and demand generation.
-One of our customers, TIBCO Software, solved this problem by deploying an employee advocacy program which enabled their sales team to access and share content for all stages of the buyer journey.
+One of our customers within the Information Technology industry solved this problem by deploying an employee advocacy program which enabled their sales team to access and share content for all stages of the buyer journey.
 Read more about how they scaled their employee advocacy program here.